bchavezgd/bchavezgd.github.io/_posts/2015-02-21-illustrator-v-photoshop.md

 >
 > ― Bruce Lee

-### Honerable Mentions
+### Honorable Mentions

-There are new competitors with [Sketch 3](HTTP://bohemiancoding.com/sketch/), I haven't used it because it's OSX only (I don't have a mac, because they are insanely over priced) the software itself is only $100 for the license, so that's good.
-Adobe has more than one capable tool with their new Creative Cloud serive [Adobe Muse](HTTP://muse.adobe.com/) and [Edge Reflow](https://creative.adobe.com/products/reflow), both are worth looking in to, but their cost of admission at $600 a year for the CC subscription is pretty high.
+There are new competitors with [Sketch 3](HTTP://bohemiancoding.com/sketch/), I haven't used it because it's OSX only (I don't have a mac, because they are insanely over priced) the software itself is only $99 for the license, so that's good.
+Adobe has more than one capable tool with their new Creative Cloud service [Adobe Muse](HTTP://muse.adobe.com/) and [Edge Reflow](https://creative.adobe.com/products/reflow), both are worth looking in to, but their cost of admission at $600 a year for the CC subscription is pretty high.
 Their is also [Serif's Affinity Designer](https://affinity.serif.com/en-gb/), which again is mac only but only about $50 (£39.99 offically).

-### Final results.
+### Final Results

 Well its pretty clear that I think Illustrator is a better tool for mocking up a website and I hope that I change a mind or two.
 That's not to say that Photoshop is without it's own merits.
 I just believe it's a photo editing tool, not a web design tool.
 A few places Photoshop is better is file compatibility, you can make a PSD in CS6, and it'll open in CS4.
 You can't reliably do that with Illustrator.
 And since it's the go to software already, there are tools that use a PSD to convert them to HTML/CSS files without knowing much code.
 And finally, it's your decision not mine, but try it.
 You might like it.